swikriti03/API-Testing-Kata/README.md

 Open `TestRunner.java` and run directly from IntelliJ.
 Provide the tag you want to execute against the key `FILTER_TAGS_PROPERTY_NAME`

+Below tags can be combined using operators like and, or ,not:

+Execute all the scenarios (default tag): @booking_regression Execute all error validation scenarios: @error_validation Execute end-to-end test: @e2e_scenario
+Execute tests related to create booking API: @create_booking Execute tests related to retrieve booking API: @get_booking_by_roomID Execute tests related to update booking API: @update_booking Execute tests related to delete booking API: @delete_booking Execute all tests that does not require authentication: @noAuth

 ---

 ## 📂 Folder Structure Overview